TheSmartTester/Playwright_Specflow/README.md

 All of the development is within Visual Studio 2022 Community addition.

-So the follow list of items are used to achieve the testing.
+So the following list of items are used to achieve the testing.

 - Specflow is used for housing the tests using the Gherkin syntax.
 - Playwright is used for making the API calls.